 The MPRS has been designed in the light of the severe poverty situation and the lessons learnt from past experience.
 It is the result of extensive consultations as described in Annex 1.
 In the past, Malawi has failed to achieve sustainable and equitable growth.
 In the 1970s, there was sustainable growth, but this was centred in the estate and large-scale sectors and did not benefit the poor.
 In the 1980s, SAPs succeeded in achieving relative economic stability, but this was not translated into economic growth, in part due to a lack of national ownership and poverty focus.
 In the 1990s, there were periods of equitable growth driven by the smallholder agricultural sector, but this growth was not sustained as a result of external shocks and policy reversals.
 As a result, as Chapter 2 demonstrates, income poverty has remained high, and distribution remains highly unequal.

-This experience points to a strategy of pro-poor growth.
-This is growth that involves and benefits the poor.
-This will be complemented by some deliberate transfers to the poor.
+This historical experience points to a strategy of pro-poor growth.
+This is growth that involves and benefits the poor, and requires maximum participation of women and men in all sectors.
+This will be complemented by some deliberate transfers to the ultra-poor who are not able to lift themselves out of poverty.

-The strategy also deals with the rural concentration of poverty.
 The concentration of poverty in rural areas requires proportional concentration of poverty reduction efforts and activities in rural areas.
-The poor social indicators described in Chapter 2 will be addressed through human capital development interventions, which will ultimately have a major impact on long term income poverty.
+The poor social indicators described in Chapter 2 will be addressed through human capital development interventions, which are a precondition for improved quality of life in the medium term, and for sustainable long term income poverty reduction.

-The medium goal of the MPRS is that by 2004/5 the incidence of poverty in Malawi should be reduced by 6 percent, that is from 65.3 percent of the population to 59.3 percent.
-In other words, about 140,000 people move out of poverty and start generating their own income sustainably.
+The medium goal of the MPRS is that by mid-2005 the incidence of poverty in Malawi should be reduced by 6 percentage points, from 65.3 percent of the population to 59.3 percent.
 The medium term poverty reduction goal will be met through a number of poverty reduction targets.
 The targets are summarized in Table 4.1 below.

-Table 4.1 Selected major impact targets for the MPRS 2002-2004
+Table 4.1: Selected Major Impact Targets for the MPRS 2002-2005

-Туре Current Status Target 2004 Poverty headcount measured by consumption based poverty line 65.3% 59.3% Extreme poverty headcount, measured by consumption based ultra-poverty line 28.8% 20% Life expectancy 39 years 43 years GDP per Capita (constant 2001 prices) MK 10,500 MK 11,400 Literacy rate (female) 58% (44%) 70% (60%) Infant mortality rate (per 1000 children) 104 90 Maternal mortality rate (per 100,000 live births) 1,120 800
+Туре Current Status Target 2005 Poverty headcount measured by consumption based 65.3% 59.3% poverty line Extreme poverty headcount, measured by consumption 28.8% 20% based ultra-poverty line Life expectancy 39 years 43 years GDP per Capita (constant 2001 prices) MK 10,500 MK 11,400 Literacy rate (female) 58% (44%) 70% (60%) Infant mortality rate (per 1000 children) 104 90 Maternal mortality rate (per 100,000 live births) 1,120 800

-The MPRS has been built around four strategic pillars.
+The MPRS is built around four strategic pillars.
+These pillars are the main strategic components grouping the various activities and policies into a coherent framework for poverty reduction.
 The first pillar contains strategies that will enhance rapid sustainable pro-poor economic growth and structural transformation.
 In the second pillar, strategies focus on human capital development.
 The third pillar captures strategies on improving the quality of life of the most vulnerable.
 The fourth pillar covers issues of good governance.

-Finally, the MPRS will ensure that cross cutting issues: such as HIV/AIDS, Gender, Environment and Science and Technology are streamlined in all strategic activities of the PRSP because of their casual and consequential impact on poverty.
+The MPRS will also ensure that cross cutting issues including HIV/AIDS, Gender, Environment and Science and Technology, are mainstreamed in all four pillars of the MPRS.